If My Ex Spouse and I Share Physical Custody of Our Children, Do I Still Have to Pay Child Support?

 The Commission leaves it to Courts to determine “what precise level of sharing is sufficient to warrant a deviation from presumptive support amounts.”

-To learn more about how child support is calculated under the Connecticut Child Support Guidelines, please check out this article.
+To learn more about how Connecticut calculates child support under the Connecticut Child Support Guidelines, please check out this article.
 Or, head here to learn more about the other deviation criteria.
-If you have questions or want to learn more about how child support might work in your divorce or post judgment, please contact us here.
+If you have questions or want to learn more about how child support might work in your divorce or post-judgment, please contact us here.